Zipeth1010/mark-nc-games/README.md

 ## General Information

-The project is essentially acting as a board review website where user's can log in (Only fixed login's work at the minute).\
+The project is essentially acting as a board review website where user's can log in (Only fixed login's work at the minute, use tickle122 as an example to log in).\
 The user can see a list of board games which have reviews.\
 The user can browse the reviews by category and sort them accordingly.\
 If the user would like more information on a review, they have the option to click it.\